This post may contain affiliate links.

-A Cheesy Ground Turkey Sweet Potato Skillet mixes together ground turkey with red onion and rich spices, along with sweet potato chunks, diced tomatoes, red bell pepper, corn, black beans, diced green chilis and is topped with a mixture of sharp cheddar, pepper jack and mozzarella cheese.
-The turkey skillet is baked until the cheese is warm and bubbly, and topped with green onion, fresh cilantro, avocado and red onion.
+A Cheesy Ground Turkey Sweet Potato Skillet mixes together ground turkey with red onion and rich spices, along with sweet potato chunks, diced tomatoes, red bell pepper, corn, black beans, diced green chilis and is topped with cheese.
+The turkey skillet is baked until the cheese is warm and bubbly, and topped with green onion, fresh cilantro and avocado.

 In my house we are always looking for easy meals that are also filling and packed with protein.